Facebook Tracking Pixel

 Compliance Levels

 The WCAG provide minimum standards that businesses globally should adhere to.
 They incorporate principles for labels, headings, colour contrast, text size and navigation, among other factors.
-There are three levels of conformance:
+There are three levels of WCAG conformance:

 A – The most basic level of accessibility, comprising criteria that should be easy to achieve without much impact on website design or structure.